ericoporto/ags-manual-wiki/Tumbleweed.md

 eGA_LookAt, eGA_TalkTo, eGA_GiveTo, eGA_PickUp, eGA_Use, eGA_Open, eGA_Close, eGA_Push, eGA_Pull,eGA_UseInv, eGA_Default and eMG_WalkTo
 ```

-For inventory items, it’s a little bit different, because there is no any_click
+For inventory items, it's a little bit different, because there is no any_click
 event in the room editor.
 So you first start with "other click on inventory item",
 which creates the function `iCup_OtherClick` (in case you have an item, called `iCup`).
 Now copy this function name and paste it at other events, like interact, look,